 Chagoya was born and raised in Mexico City.
 His father, a bank employee by day and artist by night, encouraged his interest in art by teaching Chagoya color theory and how to sketch at a very early age.
 As a young adult, Chagoya enrolled in the Universidad Nacional Autónoma de México, where he studied political economy and contributed political cartoons to union newsletters.
 He relocated to Veracruz and directed a team focused on rural-development projects, a time he describes as “an incredible growing experience…[that] made me form strong views on what was happening outside in the world.”
 This growing political awareness would later surface in Chagoya’s art.
 At age 26, Chagoya moved to Berkeley, California and began working as a free-lance illustrator and graphic designer.
 Disheartened by what he considered to be the narrow political scope of economics programs in local colleges, Chagoya turned his interests to art.
 He enrolled in the San Francisco Art Institute, where he earned a BFA in printmaking in 1984.
 He then pursued his MA and MFA at the University of California, Berkeley, graduating in 1987.
 He moved to San Francisco in 1995.
 He has been exhibitng his work nationally and internationally for over two decades with a major retrospective organized by the Des Moines Art Center in Iowa in 2007 that traveled to UC Berkelye Art Museum and to the Palms Spring Art Museum in 2008 ( fully illustrated bilingual catalog was published).
 In the Fall of 2013, a major survey of his work opened at Centro Museum ARTIUM, in Vitoria-Gasteiz, capital city of the Basque Country, near Bilbao, Spain (with a trilingual catalog documenting the exhibition).
-The exhibition will travel to the CAAM in the Canary Islands in 2015.
+The exhibition traveled to the CAAM in the Canary Islands in early 2015.